influxdata/telegraf/plugins/outputs/sensu/README.md

   ##
   ## Check specification
   ## The check name is the name to give the Sensu check associated with the event
   ## created.
+This maps to check.metatadata.name in the event.
   [outputs.sensu-go.check]
     name = "telegraf"

   ## Entity specification
-  ## Configure the entity name and namepsace, if necessary.
+  ## Configure the entity name and namespace, if necessary.
+This will be part of
+  ## the entity.metadata in the event.
   ##
   ## NOTE: if the output plugin is configured to send events to a
   ## backend_api_url and entity_name is not set, the value returned by